|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 - The huge concentrations of beautiful White-naped Cranes and Hooded Cranes at Arasaki, some at almost touching distance!

-Spectacular is an over-used word, but the winter wonderland of Japan is a destination where the word really has meaning, a place where you will see extraordinary sights and surely take home many extraordinary wildlife images.
+Spectacular is an over-used word, but the winter wonderland of Japan, including the northern island of Hokkaido, is a destination where the word really has meaning, a place where you will see extraordinary sights and surely take home many extraordinary wildlife images.

 It is during the winter months that Japan really comes into its own, for then it plays host to some of the greatest wildlife spectacles on earth and this special wildlife photography tour provides the opportunity to experience the very best photography opportunities that Japan has to offer, including the beautiful Japanese Cranes dancing in the snows of Hokkaido, the famous ‘Snow Monkeys’ of Honshu, the huge Blakiston’s Fish Owl, hordes of gigantic Steller’s Sea Eagles and the wonderful Whooper Swans of Lake Kussharo.